 When you visit the clinic, do talk to the other clients waiting there.
 Ask them what their experience has been and if they are happy with their results.
 Do take a look at their skin but do it discreetly and don’t stare.
 Ask them how long it took before they saw results and what treatments they have had.

 Most skin clinics offer package deals where if you pay upfront for 6-8 treatments, say 6-8 sessions of laser, you pay less.
 The problem with this is if you are not happy with the results you are already committed to them.
 Pay a little extra but pay as you go.

 Don’t hesitate to stop at any time

 If for some reason the treatments do not seem to be working or you are not happy with the results or just plain uncomfortable do not hesitate to stop at any time.
 You should see some result in 6-8 weeks at the least.
-For example there was a dermatologist I went to whose patients used to groan in pain as she did painful laser treatments without anesthetic.
-This is a big no no. If the dermatologist wants to save time and money by not taking the time to apply an anesthetic cream she is not doing a very good job.
+For example there was a dermatologist I went to whose patients used to scream in pain as she did painful laser treatments without anaesthetic.
+This is a big no no. If the dermatologist wants to save time and money by not taking the time to apply an anaesthetic cream she is not doing a very good job.